daidodo/format-imports-vscode/README.md

 ## VSCode Settings

-The following settings are available in VSCode User Settings for JS/TS Import/Export Sorter:
+The following settings (and default values) are available in VSCode User Settings for this extension:

 ```json
 // Configuration file name.